 Students wishing to extend their period of study at the University of La Laguna (ULL) have to complete the Extension of Erasmus+ Period Form electronically and submit it before the end of the first semester at ULL (30th January 2019).
 This form can either be sent scanned via email to firstname.lastname@example.org or delivered by hand in the Erasmus Office (C/Viana, 50).
 After the document has been sent as indicated, the student must come to our office for new Erasmus details, which will be required for the enrolment procedure in the second semester.

 Erasmus Certificate of Attendance

 Before your departure, please make sure that you come to our office to sign your Certificate of Attendance and to close your file.
 This certificate can only be signed by us, not by your departmental coordinator at ULL.

-The ULL Languages Service offers new Spanish courses for incoming Erasmus Students with the guarantee of Instituto Cervantes.
+The ULL Languages Service offers Spanish courses for incoming Erasmus Students, guaranteed by Instituto Cervantes.

 Please note that these courses are not organised by ULL Erasmus Office.